ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <p align="center">
   <code style="color: black; font-size: smaller;">
-  SELECT pl_name, sy_dist, pl_rade, pl_masse <br>
+  <strong>SELECT pl_name, sy_dist, pl_rade, pl_masse <br> FROM ps</strong>
-  FROM ps
 </code>
 </p>

-To fit it into a <a href="https://exoplanetarchive.ipac.caltech.edu/docs/TAP/usingTAP.html" target="_blank" style="color: #573259;">TAP protocol</a> we simply need to make a few adjustments such as remove additional spacing, add `+` between the major SQL statements.
+To fit it into a <strong><a href="https://exoplanetarchive.ipac.caltech.edu/docs/TAP/usingTAP.html" target="_blank" style="color: #573259;">TAP protocol</a></strong> we simply need to make a few adjustments such as remove additional spacing, add `+` between the major SQL statements.
 In my process I ingested the data as a CSV into MyDrive to then call it into my notebook.

 After removing the first few columns we obtain a preliminary look at our first data points.
-The format of these tables is drawn from <a href="https://www.sonofacorner.com/beautiful-tables/" target="_blank" style="color: #573259;">Beautiful Tables in Matplotlib, a Tutorial</a> and <a href="https://matplotlib.org/matplotblog/posts/how-to-create-custom-tables/?ref=sonofacorner.com" target="_blank" style="color: #573259;">How to create custom tables</a>.
+The format of these tables is drawn from <strong><a href="https://www.sonofacorner.com/beautiful-tables/" target="_blank" style="color: #573259;"> Beautiful Tables in Matplotlib, a Tutorial</a></strong> and <strong><a href="https://matplotlib.org/matplotblog/posts/how-to-create-custom-tables/?ref=sonofacorner.com" target="_blank" style="color: #573259;">How to create custom tables</a></strong>.

 <div style="height: 20px;"></div>
 <p align="center">